marklindsey11/hashgraph/resources/tutorials/getting-started-with-the-hedera-consensus-service-fabric-plugin/README.md

 ## 3. Hedera Network & HCS Hyperledger Fabric Orderer Configuration

-You will now enter your Hedera testnet account ID and private key information to the relavent configuration files.
+You will now enter your Hedera testnet account ID and private key information to the relevant configuration files.
 If you have not previously generated your testnet account, please follow the instructions [here](https://docs.hedera.com/guides/testnet/testnet-access).

 * Navigate to the **first-network** directory from your terminal or favorite IDE